Privacy

 We may collect personal information about you when you visit our restaurants, use our websites or mobile apps (“online services”), and otherwise interact with us (collectively, “services”).
 The information we collect falls into three categories: (a) information you provide to us; (b) information we collect through automated methods when you use our services; and (c) information we collect from other sources (read below).

-Generally, you are under no obligation to provide your personal information.
+Generally, you are under no obligation to provide your personal information to us.
 However, in certain cases, we may be unable to provide you with our services unless you provide your personal information.

 We may combine the information you provide to us with information that we collect through automated methods, and with information we receive from other sources.
 For example, when you add a method of payment to your profile in our mobile app, we may combine your profile with information we receive from our payment processors or other providers regarding transactions made with the same payment credentials in our restaurants.